-a) At all events those involved at all levels and in all roles do so within the recommendations of British Canoeing Paddlesafer b) Competitor responsibility
+a) At all events those involved at all levels and in all roles do so within the recommendations of Paddle UK Paddlesafer b) Competitor responsibility

-(https://www.britishcanoeing.org.uk/uploads/documents/PADDLESAFER-v62023_230802_124031.pdf)
+(https://paddleuk.org.uk/wp-content/uploads/shared-files/british-canoeing-central-documents/Paddlesafer-V7-2024.pdf)

 - i) Competitors shall render their boats sufficiently buoyant to remain afloat and to support the crew in the event of capsize.
 Buoyancy must be fixed in the boat reasonably sufficiently to satisfy rule 27 of the ICF Marathon Rules which states that: 'Each boat must carry sufficient buoyancy, either in the construction of the boat or fixed subsequently, to keep the boat floating level when filled with water.'
-British Canoeing Marathon Committee rules interpretation of this is that inherent buoyancy provided by 'Vac-bag' or 'sandwich' construction is not alone sufficient and must be supplemented by adequate fixed additional flotation material or by the provision of sealed bulkheads. - ii) On open water, or in rough conditions, the wearing of adequate spray covers is strongly advised. - iii) The wearing of life jackets or buoyancy aids is compulsory for all paddlers ranked in divisions 7, 8, 9 & GST ranked paddlers irrespective of the race they are entered in.
+Paddle UK Marathon Committee rules interpretation of this is that inherent buoyancy provided by 'Vac-bag' or 'sandwich' construction is not alone sufficient and must be supplemented by adequate fixed additional flotation material or by the provision of sealed bulkheads. - ii) On open water, or in rough conditions, the wearing of adequate spray covers is strongly advised. - iii) The wearing of life jackets or buoyancy aids is compulsory for all paddlers ranked in divisions 7, 8, 9 & GST ranked paddlers irrespective of the race they are entered in.
 This applies to singles and doubles races. - iv) Life jackets shall comply with either the European Standard 'EN393 or 395 or the International Standard 'ISO 12402'. - v) Competitors are expected to be able to swim adequately in the waters on which the race is being held.
 It is the responsibility of each competitor (or of a parent in the case of a junior) to inform their team leader of any medical condition that may affect this.
 If the competitor is entering an event where they have no team leader, it is their responsibility (or of a parent in the case of a junior) to take appropriate precautions and inform the organiser. - vi) All paddlers are required to render assistance to other competitors in distress.